 Column 7: Gross Amount Earned

-The gross amount earned on the prevailing wage project during the week being reported on goes in this column.
-If an employee works on other projects, enter thwh 38 example e gross amount earned on the prevailing wage project, then the total gross amount earned for the pay period.
-If they are paid less often than weekly, document it this way as well..
+The gross amount earned on the prevailing wage project during the week being reported goes in this column.
+If an employee works on other projects, enter the gross amount earned on the prevailing wage project, then the total gross amount earned for the pay period.
+If they are paid less often than weekly, document it this way as well.

 For example, if they earned $647.84 on the prevailing wage job, but their total gross pay was $1,474, you enter them both in column 7, starting with the prevailing wages, like this: $647.84 / $1,474

 Standard deductions withheld from their paycheck go in column 8.
-Deductions should be in accordance with all applicable laws.
-Projects subject to the Davis-Bacon Act must be itemized.form wh 38 help
+Deductions should be following all applicable laws.
+Projects subject to the Davis-Bacon Act must be itemized.

 Total net wages paid for the work week go in column 9.
 You subtract total deductions from column 8 from the gross wages for the week from column 7 to calculate this amount.